 The structure, located in Bedford Square in London, was an experimental design research project that was also open for use by the general public.

-The design explored the structural and spatial potential of 13 mm-thick glass-fibre-reinforced concrete panels manufactured by the Austrian firm Rieder, and was selected by the jury for its constructability, simplicity and elegance, and the overall concept of a pavilion in one single flowing form as a continuous extension from furniture to roof structure.
+The design explored the structural and spatial potential of 13 mm-thick glass-fibre-reinforced concrete panels manufactured by the Austrian firm Rieder.
+The jury selected it for its constructability, simplicity, and elegance, and the overall concept of a pavilion in one single flowing form as a continuous extension from furniture to roof structure.

-The design and construction of the pavilion made innovitive use of digital modelling, phyisical prototpying and file-to-factory manufacturing techniques to manage over 850 uniquely shaped pieces and 3,000 joints of varying angles.
-Curved profiles were cut out of standard 1.2 m × 3.6 m fibre cement panels and shipped to site for final assembly by a dedicated team of Design Research Lab staff and students, with assistance from the manufacturer.
+The design and construction of the pavilion made innovative use of digital modelling, physical prototyping, and file-to-factory manufacturing techniques to manage over 850 uniquely shaped pieces and 3,000 joints of varying angles.
+Curved profiles were cut out of standard 1.2 m × 3.6 m fibre cement panels and shipped to the site for final assembly by dedicated Design Research Lab staff and students, with assistance from the manufacturer.